Return of the Expos: An entrepreneur who is financially ready to bring back a club right now - Dose.ca

 It's up to the league to decide if they want a team here. – Ashkan Karbasfrooshan

 It's worth mentioning that Ashkan Karbasfrooshan doesn't necessarily believe in the Olympic Stadium.
-He'd like to build a stadium – between Atwater and McGuill – to encourage space so that said stadium is well placed for everyone.
+He'd like to build a stadium – between Atwater and McGill – to encourage space so that it's conveniently located for everyone.

 But more to the point, he'd like to see the project come to fruition before too long… because the price of concessions in the MLB keeps rising, as it does in the NFL, NHL and NBA.

-Unfortunately, I think that if it's 2030 and the valuation of the clubs is going to go to four or five billion dollars, I wouldn't be comfortable telling investors that it's worth going in right now. – Ashkan Karbasfrooshan
+Unfortunately, I think that if it's 2030 and the valuation of the clubs is going to go up to four or five billion dollars, I wouldn't be comfortable telling investors that it's worth coming in right now. – Ashkan Karbasfrooshan

 Speaking of investors… let's note that the money for the project would mainly come from American funds, which is interesting to know.
 But then again, Ashkan Karbasfrooshan is keen to point out that the “problem” at the moment is timing, not money.